Syed Muzaffar Husain Rizvi

-Khateeb-ul-Iman Maulana Syed Muzaffar Husain Rizvi Tahir Jarwali, (1932 – Dec 1987) was a Shia religious leader, social worker and one of the prominent Jarwali Syed and celebrated preacher of late 20th century (1970s and '80s), he was also one of the founder of Shia College, Lucknow.
+Khateeb-ul-Iman Maulana Syed Muzaffar Husain Rizvi Tahir Jarwali, (31 Dec 1929 – 1 Dec 1987) was a Shia religious leader, social worker and one of the prominent Jarwali Syed and celebrated preacher of late 20th century (1970s and '80s).

 Family

 He belonged to the family of Syeds of Zaidpur, Barabanki.
 His great-grandfather moved to Jarwal from Zaidpur and later his grand father and father lived in Jarwal.
 They belonged to the taluqdar family of Syeds and gained high respect and status in the area.
 Tahir Jarwali's mother was from the highly respected Shia family of India (Khanwada-e-Sahb-e-Abaqaat) The family of Mir Hamid Hussain (Saheb-e-Abqatul Anwar) & Ayatullah ul Uzma Nasirul Millat.
 His Mother was the daughter of Nasirul Millat.
 So he belonged to the family of Nasirul Millat, but, like Agha Roohi, he is not a direct descendant.

 Education

 For education Tahir moved to Lucknow and gained his studies under the patronage of his maternal uncles Naseerul Millat and Saeedul Millat at their residence Naseer manzil in Nakhas, Lucknow.
 He was nurtured in a high-profile Shia religious family.
 He chose to be a lawyer and studied law at University of Lucknow.